Institutional Refund Policy

 |After 4th Week||0|

-**SPECIAL NOTE: No room and board refunds are issued during the summer semester.
+**No room and board refunds are issued during the summer semester

 Students who choose to withdraw from Pearl River Community College (PRCC) prior to the end of an enrollment period (semester) should follow the college’s guidelines for withdrawing from school.
-A Withdrawal Slip must be completed and submitted before a student can be considered officially withdrawn.
-Information concerning the details of withdrawal procedures can be found in the College Catalog or by contacting the counseling center.
+A Withdrawal Form must be completed and submitted before a student can be considered officially withdrawn.
+Information concerning the details of withdrawal procedures can be found in the College Catalog or by contacting the Office of Student Success (Crosby Hall, Poplarville Campus) at (601) 403-1250.

 If a student did not receive any federal student aid but did receive other types of aid funds, and subsequently officially withdraws, refunds and repayments will be based upon the college’s refund schedule which can be found in the college catalog.